k2-fsa/kaldifst/docs/source/convert-k2-to-openfst/index.rst

-Convert FST from k2 to OpenFST
+Convert FST from k2 to OpenFst
 ==============================

-This section describes how to convert an FST from `k2`_ to `OpenFST`_.
+This section describes how to convert an FST from `k2`_ to `OpenFst`_.

 .. toctree::